Frequently Asked Questions

 1. To agree to the realization of an AZC in the municipality.

-2. To agree to the - undeveloped - site at Singelweg in Aalten as a location for an AZC.
+2. To approve the undeveloped location on Singelweg Aalten as a location for an asylum seekers' center.

 3. Agree to a full-fledged AZC consisting of 300 reception spaces with services under the full responsibility of COA.

-4. To agree to the drafting of a Declaration of Intent between the college and COA, as a basis for the long-term administrative establishment of the five conditions set by the municipality in the realization of an AZC with 300 reception places on the following topics:
+4. To agree to the drafting of a Letter of Intent between the municipal executive and the COA, as a basis for the eventual administrative establishment of the five Requirements set by the municipality Requirements the realization of an asylum seekers' center with 300 places on the following subjects:

-4.3 The possible building of excess capacity for other target groups such as status holders
+4.3 The possible construction of excess capacity for other target groups, such as status holders

-4.4 An above-ground and underground infrastructure that can be utilized after the departure of the AZC for the intended new residential area
+4.4 An above-ground and underground infrastructure that can be used for the intended new residential area after the departure of the AZC

 4.5 Leaving behind a service center that can be used for the benefit of the community after the departure of the AZC

-4.6 The COA will ensure that part of the couplers (status holders to be housed in Aalten) come from the Aalten reception site itself.
+4.6 The COA bears Health some of the connections (status holders who we have to house in Aalten) come from the Aalten reception location itself.

 5. Agree to an operating period of up to 10 years after which the AZC will be dissolved and leave the municipality.

-All agreements between the college and COA are recorded in an Administrative Agreement.
-This is preceded by a letter of intent between the college and COA, in which the basic agreements as mentioned above are described.
-The practical elaboration of the five aforementioned conditions are laid down in the document
+All agreements between the municipal executive and the COA are laid down in an Administrative Agreement.
+This is preceded by a letter of intent between the municipal executive and the COA, in which the basic agreements as mentioned above are described.
+The practical implementation of the five Requirements mentioned above Requirements laid down in the document 'Working Agreements' (

-"Working Arrangements" that is attached to the Administrative Agreement as an addendum.
-This will also include agreements relating to security at and outside the AZC and other relevant topics that emerge from discussions with residents.
+), which is attached as an addendum to the administrative agreement.
+This document also includes agreements relating to safety inside and outside the asylum seekers' center and other relevant topics that have emerged from discussions with residents.

 See further: College proposal AZC (pages 6 to 18)